aimsherlocked/Azul-Game/README.md

 The purpose of this project is to implement an autonomous agent that can play the game Azul and compete in the UoM COMP90054-2023 Azul competition:

- **Please read carefully the rules of the [Azul game](https://www.ultraboardgames.com/azul/game-rules.php)**.
+ **The rules of the [Azul game](https://www.ultraboardgames.com/azul/game-rules.php)**.
 Azul can be understood as a deterministic, two-player game.
 Understanding the results and different strategies is important for designing a good agent for this project.
 Additional technical information on the contest project and how to get started can be found in file [azul.md](Azul/azul.md).

 ### Table of contents